• Skip to primary navigation

 Can I air fry the chicken?

-The fried chicken can be made in the air fryer: First evenly spray the air fryer basket with neutral oil.
-Then place the coated chicken into the basket, in a single layer, giving each piece enough space.
-Evenly spray oil over the chicken.
-Air fry at 400°F for 10-14 minutes until cooked, golden, and crispy, without flipping.
+To make the fried chicken in an air fryer, lightly spray the basket with neutral oil.
+Arrange the coated chicken in a single layer, leaving space between each piece for even cooking.
+Spray the chicken lightly with oil.
+Air fry at 400°F for 10-14 minutes, until the chicken is golden, cooked through, and crispy, without flipping.

 What else can I use gochujang for?